ec-builds/enterprise-homelab/README.md

 The diagram above shows the target logical topology — traffic flows from the edge router through the firewall and managed switch to the virtualization host, storage, and clients.

-Functionally, the environment is organized into several infrastructure domains, each documented as an independent project in the [Project Portfolio](#project-portfolio):
+Functionally, the environment is organized into several infrastructure domains:

 | Domain | Scope |
 |--------|-------|